 1966 – 1994

-In 1966, the red and brown emblem was created and used for the next 28 years.
-It consisted of two chevrons – inverted V-shaped signs.
-They were angle brackets pointed outward.
-They represented a large network of branches of the Canadian Imperial Bank of Commerce – literally from coast to coast.
+The red-and-brown emblem was created in 1966 and used for 28 years.
+It consisted of two chevrons, inverted V-shaped signs with outward-pointing angle brackets, representing a large network of branches of the Canadian Imperial Bank of Commerce, literally from coast to coast.
 Between the chevrons were two legs, symbolizing stability.

 1986 – 1994

 In 1986, the chevron symbol was repainted gold and placed inside a burgundy square.
 The developers had to shorten the inscription “CANADIAN IMPERIAL BANK OF COMMERCE” to an abbreviation so that it would also fit into the quadrangle.
 The updated typography included a sharp serif typeface.
-The golden square frame made the emblem complete.
+The golden square frame completed the emblem.

 1994 – 2001

-The next redesign took place against the backdrop of the acquisition of 55% of the shares of TAL Investment Counsel.
-For the first time, the financial institution abandoned its abstract symbol and replaced it with another geometric sign – three-dimensional chevrons that formed a diamond.
-The 3D element was inside a small dark red rectangle, which, in turn, occupied the upper right corner next to the inscription “CIBC.”
+The next redesign took place against the backdrop of the acquisition of 55% of TAL Investment Counsel’s shares.
+For the first time, the financial institution abandoned its abstract symbol and replaced it with another geometric sign: three-dimensional chevrons forming a diamond.
+The 3D element was inside a small, dark red rectangle, which, in turn, occupied the upper-right corner next to the inscription “CIBC.”

-The first “C” letter was most notable than IBC, even though the abbreviation consisted of only capital letters.
-A white curved line divided the semicircular side “C” in two.
+The first “C” was more notable than IBC, even though the abbreviation consisted only of capital letters.
+A white curved line divided the semicircular side “C” into two.

 2001 – 2003

-At the start of the second millennium, the Canadian Imperial Bank of Commerce needed a new identity system to compete with Canada Trust, which merged with TD in 2000 and rebrands globally.
-The owners of CIBC wanted to find something timeless that would not be outdated even after a few decades.
-This universal sign was two arcs (one yellow and the other white) – a symbol of growth, progress, and movement forward.
-Curved lines underlined the CIBC lettering and with it were inside a deep red rectangle.
+At the start of the second millennium, the Canadian Imperial Bank of Commerce needed a new identity system to compete with Canada Trust, which merged with TD in 2000 and rebranded globally.
+The CIBC owners wanted to find something timeless that would not be outdated even after a few decades.
+This universal sign had two arcs (yellow and white) that symbolized growth, progress, and moving forward.
+Curved lines underlined the CIBC lettering, which was inside a deep red rectangle.

 2003 – 2021

-Two years after the debut, the logo was updated.
+Two years after its debut, the logo was updated.
 The designers made the colors brighter and noticeably changed the shade of red.
-Also, they enlarged the abbreviation and moved it to the right.
-To do this, they had to expand the quad a little so that it became a square again.
+They also enlarged the abbreviation and moved it to the right.
+To do this, they had to slightly expand the quad to make it square again.

-The bank’s owners turned to Ove Brand, a design agency, to determine which associations generate a positive response from consumers.
-As it turned out, customers responded positively to everything related to progress and development.
-Therefore, the centerpiece of the CIBC logo is two arcs that convey the idea of growth.
+The bank’s owners turned to Ove Brand, a design agency, to determine which associations generate a positive consumer response.
+Customers responded positively to all aspects of progress and development.
+Therefore, the centerpiece of the CIBC logo is two arcs that convey growth.

-The Canadian Imperial Bank of Commerce logo features a custom serif typeface vaguely similar to ParaType’s Orbi Bold.
+The Canadian Imperial Bank of Commerce logo features a custom serif typeface similar to ParaType’s Orbi Bold.
 The base color is a dark shade of red (# B10316).
-It replaces the CIBC Claret (# 9D2235), which was in use before the redesign.
-The name of the financial institution is written in yellow letters (tone – gold # FFD500).
+It replaces the CIBC Claret (# 9D2235) used before the redesign.
+The financial institution’s name is written in yellow (tone: gold # FFD500).
 This color used to be darker (# FFC724).

 2021 – today

-The bank’s new logo is a materialization of a portal open to the world of desires of its clients.
-As the management of CIBC emphasizes, it is also the link between the present and the past of the banking institution.
+The bank’s new logo opens a portal into its clients’ world of desires.
+As CIBC’s management emphasizes, it is also the link between the banking institution’s present and past.
 The emblem is based on a chevron taken from the original 1966 logo.
-It consists of two pointers connected together with the open side (wide).
+It consists of two pointers connected on the wide (open) side.
 Typography has also changed, becoming more customer-centric.

 Font and Colors

-After the redesign, the inscription in the CIBC logo received a radically opposite font – simple, open, understandable.
-To do this, the developers used a chopped typeface with flat uppercase letters.
-The color palette has been transformed from red-white-yellow simply into two shades of red.
+After the redesign, the inscription in the CIBC logo was set in a radically different font, simple, open, and easy to read.
+The developers used a chopped typeface with flat uppercase letters to do this.
+The color palette has been transformed from red, white, and yellow to two shades of red.

 What is the new CIBC logo?